hrmsk66/ecp-ab-test-demo/README.md

 }
 ```

-Deployed at ab.edgecompute.app for demo.
+Deployed at https://ab.edgecompute.app/ for demo.